 - For multiple learners at home, sharing of gadgets is not advisable.
 The probability of two or more kids enrolled will likely have the same schedules and online learning materials storage (email, drives and clouds) differs per grade level.
 The kids will manage their files per unit (laptop), treat it as per learner’s notebook or journal.

-- If you can afford, buy or use laptop or PC with higher specifications.
+- If you can afford, buy or use a laptop or PC with higher specifications.
 An old and slow computer could affect your child’s performance too.
 Don’t settle with computer specs like Celeron, Dual Core, Core 2 Duo, Quad Core or equivalent.
 These processors are obsolete and will slow down the system, some software or apps won’t properly work.
-When purchasing PC, consider the processor and memory.
+When purchasing a PC, consider the processor and memory.
 Your learner’s PC should have a minimum specification of at least an Intel Core i3 8th Gen or higher.
-We are recommending 8th Gen or higher for faster clock speed but an i3 lower Gen is also workable, though with an 8th Gen price difference, just add a few amount and you get a better the updated processor.
-If you are considering system upgrade (with uninterrupted system failure at the very least), settle for Intel Core i5 or i7 or AMD Ryzen/Radeon equivalent with 8GB/16GB of RAM and has at least 240GB SSD of storage.
-Remember, online schooling is here to stay and you will end up using them for a very long time provided you know how to properly maintained the devices.
+We are recommending 8th Gen or higher for faster clock speed but an i3 lower Gen is also workable, though with an 8th Gen price difference, just add a few amount and you get a better updated processor.
+If you are considering a system upgrade (with uninterrupted system failure at the very least), settle for Intel Core i5 or i7 or AMD Ryzen/Radeon equivalent with 8GB/16GB of RAM and has at least 240GB SSD of storage.
+Remember, online schooling is here to stay and you will end up using them for a very long time provided you know how to properly maintain the devices.

 - You as an IT companion of your child will be using online tools such as: Zoom, Google Suite for education (cloud computing, productivity and collaboration tools, software and products), Google products (meet, classroom, google drive, google docs, google form. google sheet, google slides, youtube, etc), email, chat messenger apps, mentimeter, survey monkey, and among others.
 Have a back-up (install) apps of these tools on your mobile phones in case anything happens you have an alternative method of connecting to your child’s virtual activities.
 Organize them in a cluster and label it as productivity or education or your preferred name folder.
-With other devices like PC or laptop, create a folder as an online classroom, have it label as your learner’s level and section.
-Then create a sub-folders labeled as per subjects.
+With other devices like PC or laptop, create a folder as an online classroom, have it labeled as your learner’s level and section.
+Then create sub-folders labeled as per subjects.
 This way your child can access the lesson conveniently and at the same time they will learn how to work systematically.
 The rule of the thumb is to keep it simple and clean.
 Declutter your desktop from tons of files, segregate them to its proper folders.
-Too much files on the desktop will slow down your computer system.
+Too many files on the desktop will slow down your computer system.
 A very important rule is to use your drive: D when storing your files.
 Avoid saving files in your drive:C if you want your system to run crisp and fast.
 Keep the drive:C for your program files alone.

 If your PC can handle the school’s requirement, use the available resources you have, Different schools will use different learning platforms.
 When it is not required, stick to what you have,